-- 1⁄4 turnip or radish, cut in 2” cubes (Mommypotamus notes: I used a little less than 1/4 cup chopped daikon radish)
+- ¼ cup turnip or radish (cut in 2” cubes – I used a little less than ¼ cup chopped daikon radish)

-- 1 tablespoon Italian seasoning or equal mixture of dried parsley, oregano, thyme and rosemary.
+- 1 tbsp Italian seasoning (or equal mixture of dried parsley, oregano, thyme and rosemary)

 - In the liner pot, add the vegetables first, then, chicken, and the herbs on top.

 - Add 4-5 Cups of cold water.

 - Close the lid tightly and close the vent.

 - When the timer goes off, release the pressure naturally, using NPR.
 It may take about 20-30 minutes after the timer goes off for the vent to open.